 How Do Home Appraisals Affect Your Mortgage Loan?

-Financing your new home is a process with numerous steps and the home appraisal process is one that can be particularly confusing to first time home buyers.
+Financing your new home is a process with numerous steps and the home appraisal process is one that can be particularly confusing to first-time home buyers.
+There are a number of ways that an appraisal has an effect on your mortgage.
 Here are some answers that you need to get you through one of the final—and most important—steps of the home buying process.

 What Is a Home Appraisal?